 A perfect appetizer that can also be found from street vendors in the country.

-Comprised of mostly cupboard staples, the mixed flavors of fresh herbs with a kick of scotch bonnet peppers are all you need to enjoy aromatic dish.
+Comprised of mostly cupboard staples, the mixed flavors of fresh herbs with a kick of scotch bonnet peppers are all you need to enjoy an aromatic dish.

-You will be surprised how easy and simple it is to make and the flavors you can obtain from just flour, baking soda, salt and pepper along with some fresh herbs.
+You will be surprised how easy and simple it is to make and the flavors you can obtain from just flour, baking soda, salt, and pepper along with some fresh herbs.

 Deep fry these puppies up and now you too can enjoy a taste of Haiti.